 This document outlines the reports that shall be issued to Supplier Parties pursuant to clause 1.8 of the ETMAD.
 It contains an explanation of how the DCC provides ECoS Migration Reporting to Responsible Suppliers and has been established in line with processes specified in the ETMAD.

 Clause 4.1 of the ETMAD also outlines that the DCC shall make available to the Panel, all Parties and (on request) the Secretary of State the EMRR a list of the reports that the DCC shall provide in respect of ECoS Migration and an overview of the frequency, content of and recipients of those reports.
 This EMRR does not specify the frequency, content and recipients of those reports in order to allow for flexibility in updating other interested parties in a manner that is acceptable to all stakeholders, to be agreed as necessary, as migration progresses.
 The DCC will work all stakeholders to provide updates on ECoS Migration progress as, and when, requested.
-This will include regular migration updates to BEIS and relevant governance groups e.g. the SEC Operations Group and Technical & Business Delivery Group (TBDG).
+This will include regular migration updates to the Department for Energy Security and Net Zero (DESNZ) and relevant governance groups e.g. the SEC Operations Group and Technical & Business Delivery Group (TBDG).
 The reason for specifying reporting to Supplier Parties within this EMRR is to allow systems to be built to consume the data where appropriate.

 DCC has also considered the provision of reports to Meter Asset Providers (MAPs).
 Reporting to MAPs is not included within this EMRR however is defined under clause H17.5 of the SEC.
 DCC considers that the most robust mechanism for providing data related to the ECoS Migration status of individual Devices for MAPs, would be to use the mechanisms that were developed for MP181.
 This enhanced reporting will be reflected with additional fields within the ETMAD as a change to Clause H17.5 of the SEC whilst the ETMAD remains in force.